thepremiumcoder/Build-CI-CD-Pipelines-Monitoring-and-Logging/README.md

 ## CI/CD Pipelines, Monitoring and Logging - Giving Applications Auto-Deploy Superpowers

-This project will prove the mastery of the following learning objectives:
+This project proved the mastery of the following:

 - Automate and Utilize Deployment Strategies to design and build CI/CD pipelines that support Continuous Delivery processes.
 - Deploying Working, Trustworthy High-Available Application